 Unfortunately, breaking a lease is sometimes unavoidable.
 Because of this, it’s essential to learn how to break a lease the right way.
 If you are in this position, are you aware of what you can do to ensure it doesn’t hurt your credit, your pocketbook, or your relationships?

-Here’s your guide to breaking a lease without breaking the bank:
+Here’s your guide to breaking a lease without breaking the bank.
+Read on for more, or if you’re a visual learner, check out our infographic.

 The Most Common Reasons for Breaking a Lease